-[00:45:00] -- thank him tonight, because had he not been invited by the Rabbinical Assembly I would not have a chance to meet so many Jews and rabbis all in one occasion.
-I want to respond to Reverend Falwell's address in the spirit with which has defined the terms for our conversation this evening: namely, a spirit integrity and genuine honesty.
-I believe the greatest compliment that two people who really respect each other can pay to one another is to speak out of their hearts, heart to heart, with all the honesty they're capable of, whatever the pain, as part of the process of purgation of pain and coming to a deeper mutual appreciation.
+I want to thank him tonight because had he not been invited by the Rabbinical Assembly I would not have a chance to meet so many Jews and rabbis all on one occasion.

+I want to respond to Reverend Falwell's address in the spirit with which he has defined the terms for our conversation this evening.
+Namely, a spirit of integrity and genuine honesty.
+I believe the greatest compliment that two people who really respect each other can pay to one another is to speak out of their hearts, heart to heart, with all the honesty they are capable of, whatever the pain, as part of the process of purgation of pain and coming to a deeper mutual appreciation.
-[00:46:00] I began my outreach to Evangelical Christians in 1965, because as I began traveling through the South, through Dallas, and Houston, and Arizona, and Atlanta, Georgia, and

-Greensboro, I began to realize something that Reverend Falwell was suggesting here this evening.
-The ignorance, the illiteracy, the caricatures, the stereotypes that Jews and not only Jews, but the vast majority of American Christians, Roman Catholic, mainline Protestant and others, had about Evangelical Christians and Christianity literally began to verge on an obscenity.
-The quality of the people I began to meet, the genuineness of their heart, their desire to know Jews, and Israel, and Judaism, [00:47:00] became a very important challenge for me personally as well as professionally.
-And so I began in late 1965 to establish a relationship with Dr. Billy Graham, then with the Southern Baptist Convention, Dr. Jimmy Allen, and many others there, Dr. Harold Olson, the president of the Evangelical Free Church, and I began to realize that the gap between our perceptions and our realities are staggering and really quite incredible in the twentieth century, in an age of such massive, instantaneous communication.
+I began my outreach to Evangelical Christians in 1965 because, as I began traveling through the South, through Dallas and Houston and Arizona and Atlanta, Georgia and Greensboro, I began to realize something that the Reverend Falwell was suggesting here this evening.
+The ignorance, the illiteracy, the caricatures, the stereotypes that Jews, and not only Jews, but the vast majority of American Christians, Roman Catholic, mainline Protestants and others, had about Evangelical Christians and Christianity literally began to verge on an obscenity.
+The quality of the people I began to meet, the genuineness of their heart, their desire to know Jews and Israel and Judaism became a very important for me personally as well as professionally.

+And so I began in late 1965 to establish a relationship with Dr. Billy Graham, then with the Southern Baptist Convention, Dr. Jimmy Allen and many others there, Dr. Olsen, the President of the Evangelical Free Church, and I began to realize that the gap between our perceptions and our realities are staggering and really quite incredible in the 20th Century, in an age of such massive instantaneous communication.
+We can bounce messages off satellites around the world and we walk across the street from each other and not know who we really are and what we are about.